Civil wars of the Tetrarchy: Opening gambits

 The joint rule of Maxentius and Maximian in Rome was tested further when Galerius himself marched to Italy in the summer of 307 with an even larger army.
 Some time during the invasion, Severus was put to death by Maxentius, probably at Tres Tabernae (the exact circumstances of his death are not certain).
-The usurpers' strong position in Italy prompted Galerius to open negotiations, during which Maxentius repeated the strategy he had used with Severus: attracted by the promise of large sums of money and the authority of Maximian, many soldiers defected from the invasion army.
+The usurpers' strong position in Italy prompted Galerius to open negotiations, during which Maxentius repeated the strategy he had used against Severus: many soldiers, attracted by the promise of large sums of money and the authority of Maximian, defected from the invading army.
 Galerius was forced to withdraw, plundering Italy on his way.
 Maxentius' reign over Italy and Africa was thus firmly established.
-Beginning in 307 already, he tried to arrange friendly contacts with Constantine, and in the summer of that year, Maximian travelled to Gaul, where Constantine married his daughter Fausta and was in turn appointed Augustus by the senior emperor.
-However, Constantine tried to avoid breaking with Galerius, and did not openly support Maxentius during the invasion.
+As early as 307, he tried to arrange friendly contacts with Constantine.
+In the summer of that year, Maximian travelled to Gaul, where Constantine married his daughter Fausta and, in turn, was appointed Augustus by the senior emperor.
+However, Constantine tried to avoid breaking with Galerius and did not openly support Maxentius during the invasion.

-In 308, probably April, Maximian tried to depose his son in an assembly of soldiers in Rome; surprisingly to him, the present troops remained faithful to his son, and he had to flee to Constantine.
+In 308, probably in April, Maximian tried to depose his son at an assembly of soldiers in Rome; surprisingly to him, the troops present remained faithful to his son, and he had to flee to Constantine.

 In the conference of Carnuntum in the autumn of 308, Maxentius was once again denied recognition as legitimate emperor, and Licinius was appointed Augustus with the task of regaining the usurper's domain.

 In 310, Maximian rebelled against Constantine while the emperor was on campaign against the Franks.
 Maximian had been sent south to Arles with part of Constantine's army to defend against attacks by Maxentius in southern Gaul.
 In Arles, Maximian announced that Constantine was dead and took up the imperial purple.
-He offered bribes to any soldiers who would support him as emperor, but most of Constantine's army remained loyal and Maximian was compelled to leave.
+He offered bribes to any soldiers who would support him as emperor, but most of Constantine's army remained loyal, and Maximian was compelled to leave.
 Constantine soon heard of the rebellion, abandoned his campaign against the Franks, and moved quickly to southern Gaul, where he confronted the fleeing Maximian at Massilia.
 The town was better able to withstand a longer siege than Arles, but it made little difference as loyal citizens opened the rear gates to Constantine.
 Maximian was captured, reproved for his crimes, and stripped of his title for the third and last time.
 Constantine granted Maximian some clemency but strongly encouraged his suicide.
 In July 310, Maximian hanged himself.